Brachial Plexus Injury Lawyer in Chicago, IL

 display:none;

-What Is the Average Settlement for a Brachial Plexus Birth Injury Lawsuit?
+What Is the Average Settlement for a Brachial Plexus Birth Injury Lawsuit in Chicago?

 Our notable brachial plexus injury lawsuit settlements and verdicts range from just over $1 million to nearly $6.7 million.
 However, every case is unique.
 Your damages will be calculated based on the severity of your child’s brachial plexus injury, whether it will cause a lifelong disability, your verifiable financial losses, and the suffering it causes you, your family, and your child.